FarukhS52/rust/CONTRIBUTING.md

 ## About the [rustc-dev-guide]

 The [rustc-dev-guide] is meant to help document how rustc –the Rust compiler– works, as well as to help new contributors get involved in rustc development.
-It is recommend to read and understand the [rustc-dev-guide] before making a contribution.
+It is recommended to read and understand the [rustc-dev-guide] before making a contribution.
 This guide talks about the different bots in the Rust ecosystem, the Rust development tools, bootstrapping, the compiler architecture, source code representation, and more.